voxpupuli/puppet-icinga2/README.md

 Set to present enables the notificationcommand object, absent disabled it.
 Defaults to present.

 ##### `notificationcommand_name`
-Set the Icinga2 name of the notificationcommand object.
+Set the Icinga 2 name of the notificationcommand object.
 Defaults to `title` of the define resource.

 ##### `execute`
 The "execute" script method takes care of executing the notification.
 The default template "plugin-notification-command"